 In 2009 Mike set up The Clare Foundation to support and improve the efficiency of charities in Buckinghamshire helping them become more commercial and entrepreneurial.
-Based in Saunderton near High Wycombe, the Clare Charity Centre acts as a hub for local charities by offering subsidised office accommodation, shared resources as well as meeting and conference facilities.

 Mike still lives in Beaconsfield, Buckinghamshire where he was born and bred.
 He is heavily involved in the local community helping and mentoring local businesses and entrepreneurs and is often heard on the speaker circuit, lecturing and advising students and business men alike.
 Mike is an Ambassador and Deputy-Lieutenant for Buckinghamshire, a Freeman of the City of London, as well as a winner of numerous entrepreneurial awards.
 In 2009 Mike was awarded an Honorary Doctorate by Bucks New University in recognition of his outstanding achievements in the field of commerce and entrepreneurship.
 He is also a Patron of the Clare Business School based within Bucks New University.

 In April 2017 Mike will become the High Sheriff of Buckinghamshire, an honour that will see him represent and promote the county attending numerous events and functions throughout the year in Buckinghamshire.

 Mike can be contacted through his PA, Jane Coles on 01494 682668 or email@example.com.

 Mike has more than 30 years experience in the commercial sector working internationally for large UK and US companies specialising in business process management, property and facilities management, systems and IT.